 Opening Day of the Hey Rookie Pool 1943

-MacArthur Garrison.
+This historic swimming pool was built through funds raised by proceeds from “Hey Rookie,” a show produced and performed by members of the Fort MacArthur Garrison.
 The show was developed during the early years of World War II and was performed for men stationed at the remote gun batteries of the Harbor Defenses of Los Angeles in order to increase morale.

-The Hey Rookie show was an instant success and so popular that it was slated for public performances in 1942.
+The "Hey Rookie" show was an instant success and so popular that it was slated for public performances in 1942.
 After a few public venues, the show was selected to run at the Belasco Theater in downtown Los Angeles.
 The show remained at the Belasco for nine months when it was finally selected for performances overseas.
 The production was offered for troops in Africa, Italy and the China Burma India Theater of Operations.
 Many notable stars were associated with the show including the actor Sterling Holloway (the voice of Winnie-The-Pooh and countless Disney characters), J.C.
 Lewis from KHJ Radio, Tex Terry from Columbia Pictures and many other Hollywood personalities that found themselves in uniform during the Second World War.

 After the departure of the “Hey Rookie” show for overseas duty, the swimming pool served the enlisted men of Fort MacArthur for recreational activities, and also served the new recruits that were processed at the Lower Reservation.
 During the war over 750,000 troops were processed through this Induction and Separation Center.
 Some of the new recruits did not know how to swim.
 Since the majority of these men were slated for overseas service via transport ship the pool became their first experience with swimming.

-Through the clever thinking of the Fort MacArthur Service Command, an Olympic swimmer Howard Ploessel was detailed to manage the Hey Rookie swimming pool.
+Through the clever thinking of the Fort MacArthur Service Command, Olympic swimmer Howard Ploessel was detailed to manage the Hey Rookie swimming pool.
 Ploessel and his wife, Velma (a silver medalist in the 1936 Berlin Olympics) began to develop new ways of using the swimming pool to boost morale and help the war effort.
 Together they developed special shows called Aquacades.
 Mrs. Ploessel was a physical education instructor at both the San Pedro and Huntington Park High Schools.
 She selected swimmers from her teams to serve as the performers for the Aquacades.
 The girls were soon known as the Southern California Aquabelles (SCA) and performed regularly as the main attraction at the pool.
-In similar fashion to the “Hey Rookie” show the Aquabelles became an
+In similar fashion to the “Hey Rookie” show the Aquabelles became an instant hit and were performing

 A view from the diving board on the